Meltrust/Using-Bootstrap/README.md

-# Project Name
+# Using Bootstrap

-> One paragraph statement about the project.
+> In this project, I’ll get a chance to try out Twitter’s Bootstrap framework by building a site that actually uses it – [Newsweek](https://newsweek.com).

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This project requests us to build a replica of the news site [Newsweek.com](https://newsweek.com) using the Bootstrap framework.

 ## Built With

-- Major languages,
+- HTML 5,
-- frameworks,
+- CSS 3,
-- technologies used
+- Bootstrap

 ## Live Demo